FashionFreedom/Seamly2D/README.md

 Unlike other pattern design software, Seamly2D allows designers to have complete control of the patternmaking process.
 Each reusable, scalable pattern can read multi-size tables for boutique sizing *and* read individual measurement files for custom-fit.

 Seamly2D is open source software released under the GPLv3+ license.
-Seamly2D is available for Windows 10, MacOS, and Ubuntu Linux.
+Seamly2D is available for Windows 10, MacOS 10.10+, and Ubuntu 16.04+ Linux.
 Learn more about Seamly2D by joining our active, friendly community at https://forum.seamly.net

 ## Supported platforms:
    * Windows 10 (32-bit/64-bit)
    * Ubuntu Linux 16.04 (32-bit/64-bit) or later
-   * Mac OS X 10.8 (64-bit) or later
+   * Mac OS X 10.10 (64-bit) or later

 ## Seamly2D Community Resources:
    * [Homepage and downloads](https://fashionfreedom.eu)